nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 855
 00:52:01,484 --> 00:52:05,048
-[SPEAKER_06]: across the board like a big picture wise if we're looking at this intake of
+[SPEAKER_06]: across the board like a big picture wise if we're looking at this intake

 856
 00:52:05,028 --> 00:52:08,676